nmoskaleva/dfs-trucreds-hackathon-1/src/issuer/README.md

 # REST API key associated with your Domain DID
 xApiKey="<< PUT X-API-KEY HERE >>"

-# Credential definition Id used for issuing credentials
-# It has to be endorsed by Avast on the Sovrin Staging Net
-credDefId="<< PUT YOUR CREDENTIAL DEFINITION ID HERE >>"
 ```
 Sample values might look like this:
 ```